University Hospital Center of Oran: History

-The original hospital in the city was established in 1877 and the St Lazare Hospital moved in in April 1883.
+The original hospital in the city was established in 1877 and the St Lazare Hospital moved in during April 1883.
 The decree n ° 57-1090 of October 3, 1957 designated it as the regional hospital of Oran.
 The ordinance 58-1373 of December 30, 1958, designated it as the "Hospital and University Center of Oran".

 In Albert Camus’ 1947 novel “The Plague” a mysterious virus runs through the city of Oran.
 This has inspired comparisons with the COVID-19 pandemic in Algeria.
 20 people were under intensive care in the hospital for COVID-19 in June 2020.
 Abdelaziz Djerad, the prime minister, visited to assess the evolution of case transmission and hospital conditions.
 The Algerian Minister of Health, Abderrahmane Benbouzid, toured the hospital.

 In 2003, the hospital played a critical role in the control of an outbreak of bubonic plague.
 It formed a crisis committee with the Institut Pasteur and the World Health Organisation and through molecular diagnosis, contact tracing and rapid treatment of cases identified, and treated 18 cases of plague with one fatality.

 In July 2020 the large increase in the number of cases of COVID-19 forced the hospital to turn the Physical Medicine and Occupational Rehabilitation centre into an area for Covid patients and the Department of Pediatric Urology was used for screening.
 454 patients had been discharged from the hospital after recovery on 25 June since the start of the outbreak.
 Subsequently 300 symptomatic cases arrived in 24 hours.
 An RCB analysis device for the detection of COVID-19 was presented to the hospital in June 2020, a gift from Algerian doctors residing abroad.
 It can carry out about 16 analyzes per hour.